Bayesian Structure Learning in Undirected Gaussian Graphical Models: Literature Review with Empirical Comparison: Conclusion and Future Research

-First, new Markov chain Monte Carlo (MCMC) algorithms can increase the speed and feasible dimension of Bayesian structure learning. \citet{MPLpaper} showed the potential of MCMC algorithms that move only over the graph space, and not over the space of precision matrices.
-These algorithms, however, still only allow graphs to change at most one edge per MCMC iteration.
-It is an open question whether the detailed balance conditions in Equation \eqref{eq:detailedbalance} still hold when allowing changes of multiple edges.
-If true, this could lead to significant reduction in computation time.
-Similarly, \cite{WWA} showed the benefit of the informed proposal and delayed acceptance techniques for the reversible jump approach on the joint space of graphs and precision matrices.
-It remains to be shown whether algorithms on the graph space can benefit from the same techniques.
+In the coming decade, Bayesian methods have the potential to become even faster, expand their theoretical guarantees, grow beyond the Gaussian case, and make more impact with their applications.
+This section speculates how.

-\citet{SSWang} introduced the spike and slab prior in Bayesian structure learning.
-He circumvented the calculation of the normalizing constant by putting its inverse in the prior of the graph.
-This leads to a fast algorithm, but creates a challenge when incorporating any knowledge of the graph structure in the prior of the graph.
-This raises two questions. (i) Could the normalizing constant of the spike and slab prior be approximated? (ii) Could G-Wishart algorithms on the joint space benefit from a similar trick?
-Furthermore, despite the success of the spike and slab algorithm \citep{SSWang}, there are no MCMC algorithms with different spike and slab priors than Equation \eqref{eq:ssprior}. \cite{SSLasso} do use a different spike and slab prior, but then design an expectation-maximization algorithm instead of an MCMC algorithm.
+First, new MCMC methods can increase the efficiency and feasible dimension of Bayesian structure learning. \citet{MPLpaper} show the potential of MCMC methods that move only over the graph space, and not over the space of precision matrices.
+These methods, however, still only allow graphs to change at most one edge per MCMC iteration.
+It is an open question whether the balance conditions still hold when allowing changes of multiple edges.
+If true, this could lead to a significant reduction in computation time.
+Similarly, \cite{WWA} show the benefit of the informed proposal and delayed acceptance techniques for the reversible jump approach on the joint space of graphs and precision matrices.
+It remains to be shown whether methods on the graph space can benefit from the same techniques. \citet{SSWang} introduces the spike-and-slab prior in Bayesian structure learning.
+He circumvents the calculation of the normalizing constant by putting its inverse in the prior of the graph.
+This leads to a computationally efficient method but creates a challenge when incorporating any knowledge of the graph structure in the prior of the graph.
+This raises two questions: (i) Could the normalizing constant of the spike-and-slab prior be approximated? (ii) Could $G$-Wishart methods on the joint space benefit from a similar trick?